Ashinsarkarlahiri/Credit-Risk-Modelling-PD-LGD-EAD-/README.md

-# Credit Risk Modelling | Calculation of PD, LGD, EDA and EL with Machine Learning in Python
+# Credit Risk Modelling | Calculation of PD, LGD, EAD and EL with Machine Learning in Python
 # Table of contents
 1. **Background**
 2. **Project**